MichaelBarney/LinkFree/Templates/A mocha, please! (Netlify Form)/README.md

 # "A mocha, please!" ☕️
 A simple template with everything you need:
-Upload-ready Netlify form, animated buttons and easy to customizable CSS.
+Upload-ready Netlify form, animated buttons and easy to customize CSS.

 <img src="screenshot.png" alt="screenshot of template" width="200">